emul8/emul8/doc/source/threads.rst

 Concept
 -------

-Most peripheral can be thought of as "slave" peripherals, that is not doing anything on their own but rather reacting to CPU events, e.g. a read from the bus they are attached to.
+Most peripherals can be thought of as "slave" peripherals, that is not doing anything on their own but rather reacting to CPU events, e.g. a read from the bus they are attached to.

 Sometimes, however, their underlying logic demands some non-slave activity.

-It can be polling a socket for input or drawing images with a defined framerate.
+It can be either polling a socket for input or drawing images with a defined framerate.

 This chapter deals with the means to achieve this.